Len is the publisher of online magazines and an internationally published author, photographer, and videographer. He is

-- Food of any sort, usually gets trashed with the exception of canned or some fully sealed products.
-This is of course for potential health and security.
+- Food of any sort usually gets trashed, with the exception of canned or some fully sealed products.
+Of course, this is for health and security.
 They are not always able to determine if a product has spoiled or been tampered with, including frozen food, fresh fruits and veggies, meat, and many other items, so they throw them out.
 Even many food items in sealed containers are also disposed of and won't be put back on the shelves.

 - Opened boxes are examined and they will ask if anything is wrong with the item or if is it defective.
 If it is defective, they tag it not suitable for sale and it will either go back to the manufacturer or it will be disposed of by Costco.
 Costco has a number of companies that purchase this merchandise.
 Some will refurbish it and resell it and others will sell it as is.
 I asked how Costco prevented those damaged items from being returned to Costco again and was told they have a very strict vetting process to make sure that those companies they sell to are legitimate and that these items won't come back to the stores again.

 Costco has a computer record of every item a member has purchased in their system.
 If a member returns an item without a receipt, the staff member will search for it in your account to verify you purchased it, the date of the purchase, and the price.

 2. Who Takes the Loss on Returns?

 Who takes the loss on a returned item?
 Well, usually the vendor will.

 The percentage of returns on most items is small and it is taken into account when they price the items.
 Some vendors ask Costco to simply let them know how many of each item was returned and discarded and will simply give Costco the proper allowance.
 Others ask for the items to be returned to their facilities, but this is usually on larger or higher-priced items or electronics.